 It is impossible to deal with all of the issues relating to Daniel 9.
-Motyer notes the significance of this text, “It is something to say of any passage of the OT that it has attracted more interpretive enquiry and suggestion than any other, yet this is probably the case with Dn.
-9:24-27.”
-However, this prophecy contains the most fascinating evidence for the accuracy of the Biblical prophets to predict future events.
+Motyer notes the significance of this text, “It is something to say of any passage of the OT that it has attracted more interpretive inquiry and suggestion than any other, yet this is probably the case with Dn.
+9:24-27.”2 However, this prophecy contains the most fascinating evidence for the accuracy of the Biblical prophets in predicting future events.

 The Purpose of the Seventy Sevens (9:24b)

 This section lists six specific things that Israel must do.
-Three of them are negative and three are positive.
-It is necessary only to comment on the importance of some of them.
-First, the text says as Gleason Archer translates it, “to finish/bring transgression/the sin of rebellion to an end.”
-This could refer to the climax rather than the end of sin.
-A parallel passage in Isaiah 59:20 indicates that the apostasy of Israel is the rejection of the Messiah.
+Three of them are negative, and three are positive.7 It is necessary only to comment on the importance of some of them.
+First, the text says, as Gleason Archer translates it, “to finish/bring transgression/the sin of rebellion to an end.”8 This could refer to the climax rather than the end of sin.
+A parallel passage in Isaiah 59:20 indicates that the apostasy of Israel is the rejection of the Messiah.9

-Second, the text says “to make an end of sin” or “to finish/seal up sins.”
-This concept has Messianic overtones elsewhere in the Old Testament (Isaiah 27:9; Ezekiel 36:25-27; 37:23; Jeremiah 31:31-34).
-Third, the text says to “make atonement for iniquity.”
+Second, the text says “to make an end of sin” or “to finish/seal up sins.”10 This concept has Messianic overtones elsewhere in the Old Testament (Isaiah 27:9; Ezekiel 36:25-27; 37:23; Jeremiah 31:31-34).11 Third, the text says to “make atonement for iniquity.”
 Fourth, the prophecy says to “bring in everlasting righteousness.”
 This most likely refers to “an age” since olam can have that meaning (Isaiah 1:26; 11:2-5; 32:17; Jeremiah 23:5-6; 33:15-18).
 Fifth, the text says to “seal up vision and prophecy.”
-The phrase seal up literally means to shut up prophecy.
+The phrase "seal up" literally means to shut up prophecy.
 It appears to indicate that the prophecy is fulfilled.
-Sixth, the text says to “anoint the most holy place or the holies of holies.”
-This appears to be a reference to anointing the temple, though others argue that it refers to Christ.
+Sixth, the text says to “anoint the most holy place or the holies of holies.”12 This appears to be a reference to anointing the temple, though others argue that it refers to Christ.13

 The Start of the Seventy Sevens (9:25a)